 COSTA RICA RENTISTA VISA

 The rentista visa grants temporary residency to foreign nationals for two years.
-During that time, you need a monthly income of $2,500 USD that is guaranteed for the duration of your stay.
+During that time, you need a guaranteed monthly income of $2,500 USD for the duration of your stay.
 Also, applicants need a letter from their bank that proves they have at least $60,000 USD in their account.
 The amount can also be transferred to a bank in Costa Rica, where you’ll need a commitment letter that states that at least US$2,500 per month will be made available.

-Under this visa, you may establish a business or work on your own, but you may not work as an employee.
+Under this type of long-stay visa, you may establish a business or work on your own, but you may not work as an employee.
 You are also required to live in the country for at least four months per year.
 After the initial three years, you can reapply for renewal if you meet the guidelines.
 Eventually, you can pursue a permanent residency or Costa Rican citizenship.

 CZECH REPUBLIC ZIVNO VISA